janemzwangnj/buybest/README.md

 **This project is to build a full-stack (Mongoose/Express/React/Node) application with a functioning backend and frontend.**
 <br>

 - The backend sever is a MongoDB with Mongoose/Express which is document-orented and offers a faster query procss.
-It is used as a complementary data storage to transaction SQL databases for retail stores.
-The information data of products and reviews can be pull into MongoDB from the main SQL databases of retail stores.
+It works as **a complementary data storage to transaction SQL databases for retail stores.** The information data of products and reviews is pulled into MongoDB from the main SQL databases of a retail store.
 - The frondend website is implemented with React/Node as a single page application(SPA).
 Customers are allowed to interact with web pages, make _requests_(search, login, sign up and input reviews) to get products and get(view)/post/update/delete reviews to the backend server.<br>
   In this project, I will use the Faker package creating the information data of products and reviews to show the process.
 Later will use API call from [SerpApi](https://serpapi.com/) to get the data from a retail store, like Home Depot or WalMart and write into the MongoDB.